ioBroker/ioBroker.vis/README.md

 ### Dark reconnect screen
 Sometimes (in the night) it is required to have dark loading screen.
 With this option you can set it.

-Notice that this settings is valid only for reconnection and not for the first connect.
+Notice that these settings are valid only for reconnection and not for the first connect.

 ![Dark](img/dark_screen.png)